John Paul Hudson: Acting

 As an actor, producer, and director, he was a member of the Screen Actors Guild, and was active in off-Broadway theater, television and film.
 In 1972, Hudson played “Smiley” in Robert Downey, Sr.'s comedy-western movie Greaser's Palace.
 Hudson appeared on New York's The Emerald City gay television talk show on July 1, 1978, along with Grace Jones.

 Activism

 On April 28, 1970, Hudson declared himself "awakening as a born-again radical."
 He celebrated his birthday annually on this day, in celebration of his activism.

 John Paul Hudson was the librarian and archivist for the New York Chapter of the Mattachine Society.
 He was also a member of the Gay Activists Alliance and vice president of the National Coalition of Gay Activists.

 He later served as a co-Master-of-Ceremonies of the Pride Rally in Central Park in 1976, along with activist Karla Jay.

 Later life and legacy

 Hudson was a Christian Scientist.
-He died February 18, 2002, in at a retirement community in Honesdale, Pennsylvania.
+He died February 18, 2002, in a retirement community in Honesdale, Pennsylvania.

 Hudson's personal papers are held in the collection of the ONE National Gay and Lesbian Archives.